 Definition and Licensing of Short-Term Rentals in Florida

-• Property owners must obtain a license from the Florida Department of Business & Professional Regulation (DBPR) if renting out an entire unit more than three times a year for stays of less than 30 days or if marketed to the public as frequently rented to visitors.
+Property owners must obtain a license from the Florida Department of Business & Professional Regulation (DBPR) if they rent out an entire unit more than three times a year for stays of less than 30 days or if they market the unit to the public as frequently rented to visitors.

 Operational Requirements and Restrictions

-• Property owners can combine multiple vacation rental properties into one application, but condos and dwellings cannot be operated under the same Florida short-term rental license.
-Different classifications require different applications under Florida’s new short-term rental laws.
+Property owners can combine multiple vacation rental properties into one application, but condos and dwellings cannot be operated under the same Florida short-term rental license.
+Under Florida’s new short-term rental laws, different classifications require different applications.

-• There are specific tax obligations for operators of short-term rentals in Florida, including income tax, state sales tax, and county-imposed sales surtax.
+Operators of short-term rentals in Florida have specific tax obligations, including income tax, state sales tax, and county-imposed sales surtax.
 Each county may have different local options for transient rental taxes.

 City-Specific Regulations

-• Destin/Fort Walton: Rentals must register with the local government for less than one year and have a short-term rental permit.
-The registration must be renewed yearly.
+Destin/Fort Walton: Rentals must register with the local government for less than one year and have a short-term rental permit, which must be renewed yearly.

-• Naples: Recent legislation suggests a potential boom in the short-term rental market.
-Regulations require the registration of each vacation rental property, having a DBPR license, and paying the Collier County Tourist Development Tax.
+Naples: Recent legislation suggests a potential boom in the short-term rental market.
+Regulations require each vacation rental property to register, have a DBPR license, and pay the Collier County Tourist Development Tax.

 Insurance and Liability